ctrl-alt-del/devenv/README.md

 ### Android Studio on Windows
 Download Android Studio from its home page [here](https://developer.android.com/sdk/installing/studio.html)

-Once download is done, unzip it and it is ready to go.
+Once download is done, follow the instruction to install Android Studio and SDK.

 [BACK TO TOP](#table-of-contents)